vici14/icao_9303_summary/README.md

 EF.SOD: Contains cryptographic hashes of each data group to validate data integrity.

 So in summary, the nature of data is identity-related biographic information, biometric images/templates, displayed images, and travel records - all organized into standardized data structures and encoding formats.

+1.4) is data in chip encrypted?
+No, the data stored on the contactless chip inside an electronic passport/eMRTD is not directly encrypted.
+However, the document and data does have security protections:

+The chip data is digitally signed by the issuing authority to validate integrity and prevent tampering.

+Cryptographic protocols like Basic Access Control (BAC), Password Authenticated Connection Establishment (PACE), and Active Authentication (AA) are used to securely authenticate communication and access to the chip data.

+Optional advanced security mechanisms defined in ICAO Doc 9303-11 like Chip Authentication and Terminal Authentication can also be implemented.

+Read access to the data requires knowledge of the correct cryptographic keys and authentication.

+The data is static and write-protected after issuance to prevent unauthorized modification.

+So while the raw chip data itself is stored in plain/clear form, secure cryptographic access controls and digital signatures are used to protect the integrity and confidentiality of the stored identity and travel information.
+Encryption of the stored data itself is not a requirement as per the ICAO standards.

+The security goal is to prevent unauthorized reading/writing while allowing legitimate authenticated access, rather than encrypting the static stored data payload.